 For social studies the next day, we watched a video on Brain Pop Jr about what a need is, what a want is, and their differences.
 We sorted pictures into the two categories.
 For art we made stockings, cut out pictures from magazines, and sorted them into needs and wants on the stockings.
 You can get a Christmas Needs vs Wants freebie activity here.

-Posted by danielalaska in Art, Christmas, Classifying Information, Dr. Seuss, holidays, Literacy, Needs / Wants, Social Studies, The Grinch, Writing Tags: activities, art, Brain Pop Jr Needs Wants, comprehension, Dr. Seuss, How the Grinch Stole Christmas, Kindergarten, social studies, writing
+Posted by zelbic in Art, Christmas, Classifying Information, Dr. Seuss, holidays, Literacy, Needs / Wants, Social Studies, The Grinch, Writing Tags: activities, art, Brain Pop Jr Needs Wants, comprehension, Dr. Seuss, How the Grinch Stole Christmas, Kindergarten, social studies, writing